dfinity/icp-hello-world-motoko/README.md

 Click on the first green link at the end of the output to see your canister's frontend in the browser.
 **NOTE**: If the printed link does not work when developing remotely (in a web browser), run `./scripts/canister_url.sh` and click the link that is shown there.

 For interactive development of the frontend canister, you can also start a node server by running `npm start`.
 You can find your canister's frontend running under http://localhost:8080.

 If you make changes to the backend canister, remember to call `dfx deploy` first; it suffices to reload the frontend canister's webpage to reflect the changes you've made.
+If your environment was restarted or has been inactive over some time, you might need to run `dfx start` before running `dfx deploy`.

 ## Local Development